YYHEggEgg/csharp-logger/README.md

 - Fixed an issue where using `ConsoleWrapper` with the command prompt on Windows 7 would cause an issue when inputting multiple lines of data.
 - Fixed an issue whereby using the default constructor to initialize `LoggerConfig` might result in unexpected parameters.
 - Now supports adding history at its startup using `Log.Initialize` or `ConsoleWrapper.Initialize`.
 Notice that it's still limited by the history maximum string length policy.
 You can set `ConsoleWrapper.HistoryMaximumChars` before `Initialize`.
+- If the `ConsoleWrapper.AutoCompleteHandler` you have set throws an exception while processing `GetSuggestions`, a warning will be displayed, and the information will be output to the `latest.errtrace.log`.
+- You can now set `LogTrace.MaximumStoredChars` to control the amount of characters stored, which is used to store the content of exceptions in order to reuse the Trace ID.

 #### Breaking Changes